 Government Experience

-2021-present: Member, New York State Cannabis Control Board
+2021-2022: Member, New York State Cannabis Control Board

-2021-present: NYSERDA Agricultural Technical Working Group
+2021-2022: NYSERDA Agricultural Technical Working Group

 Developing criteria for responsible siting of renewable projects in relation to agriculture and advising on development of a new State agrivoltaic program.